logo

 1Associate Professor of Reproductive Health, Department of Midwifery, School of Nursing and Midwifery, Lorestan University of Medical Sciences, Khorramabad, Iran , farahnazchangaei@yahoo.com

-Methods: This review article examines the native medicinal plants of Iran that are used in traditional medicine to strengthen pregnancy and maintain maternal health.
-The literature search was conducted using reputable scientific databases such as Web of Science, PubMed, Scopus, and Google Scholar, along with traditional medicine books and online resources.
-Irrelevant articles were excluded, and only those related to the topic were evaluated.
+Methodology: This review investigates the indigenous medicinal plants of Iran traditionally used to support and strengthen pregnancy.
+The data collection involved comprehensive searches of reputable scientific databases including Web of Science, PubMed, Scopus, and Google Scholar, as well as classical texts of Persian traditional medicine and credible online sources.
+Non-relevant studies were excluded, and only those aligned with the subject matter were critically analyzed.

 Received: 2025/01/1 | Accepted: 2025/05/31 | Published: 2025/07/27